Retirement – whether far away or just around the corner, it will require some planning in advance. Are you prepared?

 Everyone’s situation and goals are unique as should be the products to best meet your goals and needs.
 There are many different ways you can save and invest money for retirement such as RRSPs, TFSAs, etc. Talking with a financial advisor will help determine what products work best for you.
 Prior to discussing, become familiar with the different options available and jot down any questions you may have.
 Your financial advisor can help answer these questions and set you up with any products identified in your personalized plan.

 When planning your retirement, there are many factors to consider and starting as early as possible is key.
 First, understand what you want when you retire and factor in all related expenses.
 Talk to a financial advisor to help determine where you want to be and how to get there.
 And then start investing today.
-Putting as little as $20 every couple weeks now can make a big difference later on.
+Putting as little as $20 every couple of weeks now can make a big difference later on.
 There’s no better investment than in yourself and your future… so what are you waiting for?